 - Growth prospects for the region are quite positive, and trade can play a central role. - Regionalism and trade facilitation should be very high priorities for the region.
-Combined gains from removing tariff and structural barriers to Asian trade far outweigh those of global tariff abolition. - Asian trade liberalization will increase trade in nearly all directions, but significantly intensify intra-Asian trade linkages. - ASEAN generally, and the Greater Mekong Sub-region in particular, will 4. contribute to Asian regional convergence for two reasons: - because of geography this region can act as a "growth bridge" between South and East Asia, facilitating regional trade - GMS includes some of Asia's lowest income economies, and these are among the most appropriate for infrastructure to promote regional integration.
+Combined gains from removing tariff and structural barriers to Asian trade far outweigh those of global tariff abolition. - Asian trade can increase in nearly all directions, but facilitation will accelerate growth and intensify intra-Asian trade linkages. - ASEAN generally, and the Greater Mekong Sub-region in particular, will 4. contribute to Asian regional convergence for two reasons: - because of geography this region can act as a "growth bridge" between South and East Asia, facilitating regional trade - GMS includes some of Asia's lowest income economies, and these are among the most appropriate for infrastructure to promote regional integration.
 Myanmar, Laos, Cambodia, and Vietnam could all be "pillars" of the Asian growth bridge.